 How To Reduce Trans Fat in Your Diet?

-Limiting trans fats means potentially avoiding excessive weight gain and reducing the risks of several diseases.
+There are several ways to reduce trans fat in your diet, and doing so means potentially avoiding excessive weight gain and reducing the risks of several diseases.
 Here are some things you can do:

 - Read product ingredients and avoid foods with partially hydrogenated oils.